 Yesterday I had a meeting with a close friend.
 He invited me to lunch.
 I had not seen him in probably 2 months or so, so I was happy to get together.
 My friend, let’s call him Steve, is a really physically fit guy, a very muscular guy.

 I am fasting, but I decided to just have a small meal with him, it was a social thing, so I ordered a bowl of tomato soup.
 Fits within my diet, and it did not bother me that it was during my fasting time.
 The doctors that I follow online who are advocates of IF say that it is OK to break your fast for such social events, just eat something that is healthy, so that is what I did.

 The meeting was “interesting”.
-It started out with “Wow, Bob, you really look great, the best I have ever seen you looking.
+It started out with “Wow, Bob, you really look great, the best I have ever seen you look.
 I can see that you have lost weight, and your color is very good!”
 I thanked him and he asked me what is going on with me health-wise.
 Steve has been a big supporter through my heart surgery and other health issues, so he had an interest in how I am doing.

 I explained to him what I am doing with the keto diet, Intermittent Fasting, etc. He seemed very angry.
 He told me it was all a fallacy.
 He said that I am not doing the right thing.
 I explained to him that it is working well for me.
 I told him how I am no longer using insulin, no medication for diabetes, lost 16 pounds in the past 4 weeks.
 He said 16 pounds is nothing, if I was serious about it, I should be able to lose 15 pounds per week on an ongoing basis.
 “I’ve done it, Bob, that is what you have to do too”.